Goober4000/inst377-project/README.md

 # Developer Manual

 ## Installing Application and Dependencies
 Ensure to have Node.js and npm installed on your machine.
-Accessible at Git, package.json.
+Accessible at Git *(inst377-project)*, package.json.
 In doing so, npm permits acces to create an express application, fetch multiple databases, develop the file itself (node.js), and a body-parser to allow json prepare data from body.

 ## Running Application on Server